 For loan and information requests about our collections, contact Ben, Shannon and John.

 Josh Engel works with John Bates on their NSF Dimensions US-BIOTA-Sao Paulo grant studying the assembly and evolution of the Amazonian biota and its environment.
-In addition to working in the Pritzker lab, Josh is an experienced field hand and does many local talks to a variety of nature groups.
+In addition to working in the Pritzker lab, Josh is an experienced field hand, does many local talks to a variety of nature groups, and is instrumental in mentoring yung people interested in birds.

 The Division continues to conduct active field research particularly in Africa and South America.
 The countries where we have worked in the last 10 years include: The Philippines, Bhutan, Bolivia, Brazil, Peru, Panama, Nicaragua, Mexico, Kenya, Madagascar, Ghana, Central African Republic, Malawi, Mozambique, South Africa, Uganda, and the Democratic Republic of Congo.
 You can see more about our African programs on our African Birds website.